Test Methodology & Science

 All tests have a maximum and minimum measurable score range.
 Near these boundaries, precision degrades because the item pool lacks sufficient difficulty gradient.

-• Most online IQ tests are not normed densely enough above IQ 130 to distinguish reliably between a score of 132 and 140.
+• Most online IQ tests are not normed densely enough above IQ 130 to reliably distinguish between a score of 132 and 140.

 • The WAIS-IV extended norms offer better ceiling coverage, but even clinical instruments become less precise above IQ 145.